 Vertical live load consists of the HL-93 design truck and design tandem as defined in AASHTO LRFD Art.
 3.6.1.2.
-BOXCAR utilizes a one-lane loaded condition and applies a 1.2 multiple presence factor as directed by AASHTO LRFD Table 3.6.1.1.2-1.
+Eriksson Culvert utilizes a one-lane loaded condition and applies a 1.2 multiple presence factor as directed by AASHTO LRFD Table 3.6.1.1.2-1.
 It can be shown that the one lane condition governs or provides nearly the same soil pressures as multiple lane conditions for span lengths typical to single cell box culverts.
 The CIP box culvert designs utilized one-, two-, and three-lane loaded conditions with applicable multiple presence factors and also were checked to ensure the SU8 rating truck did not control the design.

 For fill heights 2.0 ft. or greater, wheel loads are uniformly distributed over a rectangular area in accordance with AASHTO LRFD Art.
 3.6.1.2.6.
 The length and width dimensions of the rectangular area are the tire patch dimensions increased by the product of the fill depth and live load distribution factor (LLDF).
 Where such areas overlap, the total load is uniformly distributed over the entire area.
 As specified in AASHTO LRFD Art.
 3.6.1.2.5, the tire patch length (parallel to the span) is assumed to be 10 in. and the width is assumed to be 20 in.
-By default, BOXCAR uses 1.15 for the LLDF.
-The standard precast designs are based on a LLDF of 1.00 per direction from the Iowa DOT.
-This practice is consistent with the CIP box culvert designs.
-Both the MnDOT standards and ASTM C1577-11a use a LLDF of 1.15.
+By default, Eriksson Culvert uses 1.15 for the LLDF (referred to in the program as the Slope Factor).
+The standard precast designs are based on a LLDF of 1.00 per direction from the lowa DOT.
+The CIP box culvert designs, MnDOT standards and ASTM C1577-20 use a LLDF of 1.15.